Calibration of self-decomposable L\'{e}vy models: The model

-Hence, $\psi$ is a sum of a constant from the integration, the linear drift $i\gamma u$ and a remainder of order $\log|u|$, which follows from the decay of the Fourier transform as $|u|^{-1}$.
-One can even show \cite[Cor.
-8]{trabs:2011Supplement} that there exists no $L^2$-consistent estimator of $\alpha$ for $s=1$.
+Hence, $\psi$ is a sum of a constant from the integration, the linear drift $\mathrm{i}\gamma u$ and a remainder of order $\log|u|$, which follows from the decay of the Fourier transform as $|u|^{-1}$.
+Corollary 8 in \cite{trabs2011Supplement} even shows, that there exists no $L^2$-consistent estimator of $\alpha$ for $s=1$.
 Therefore, we concentrate on the case $s\geq2$ in the sequel.
-Equation \eqref{eq:repPsi2} allows another useful observation.
-Defining the exponentially scaled k-function